RamilKhamatyarov/remimho/README.md

 ## Whiteboard Pong Game

-A unique twist on classic Pong with drawing capabilities
+A unique twist on classic ping-pong with drawing capabilities

 ### Features